adithyarao3103/adithyarao3103/README.md

-- 👋 Hi, I’m Adithya
-- 👀 I’m interested in Physics and Coding
-- 🌱 I’m currently working on Monte Carlo Simulations for Lattice Quantum Field Theories
-- 💞️ I’m looking to collaborate on front end development and python development
-- 📫 adithyarao3132001@gmail.com

 <!---
 adithyarao3103/adithyarao3103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.